Find out how to budget for student life and read our top tips on saving money at university.

 Many UK banks offer student bank accounts with benefits like interest-free overdrafts, free railcards or coachcards, and vouchers.
 To see which account would be best for you:

-For all bank accounts, remember to look at any charges such as charges for going over your overdraft limit.
+For all bank accounts, check for any charges such as if you go over your overdraft limit.

 Save money on food and drink